sanggonlee/sanggon-blog/src/pages/20201224_simulation.md

 <img src="https://res.cloudinary.com/dh4ckck4z/image/upload/v1608826515/blog/double_slit_kesv6v.gif" width="300px" />

 This result was so mysterious that physicists had to just “accept it”, without understanding why.
-This concept might be more famously known as Schrödinger’s Cat.
+This concept might be more famously known as "Schrödinger’s Cat".

 Do you start to see the connection?
 People realized that this phenomenon resembles how we render graphics.
-Things change state based on whether we are observing them or not, similarly to how the things are rendered or not based on whether the player observes them or not in 3D graphics.
+Things change state based on whether we are observing them or not, similarly to **how the things are rendered or not based on whether the player observes them or not in 3D graphics**.
 This is the first argument supporting the world is a simulation.

 ## Quantum Entanglement

 One of modern physics discoveries is “Quantum Entanglement”.
 In the simplest terms, it’s a phenomenon where a pair of particles share their states, regardless of how far they are.
-If one particle in the pair decides its state, the state of the other particle in the pair is instantly decided.
+If one particle in the pair decides its state, the state of the other particle in the pair is **instantly** decided.

 <img src="https://www.davidjarvis.ca/wp-content/uploads/2018/05/How-quantum-entanglement-works-700x510.jpg" width="600px" />

 Now let’s suppose that one particle in a pair is with us on the Earth, and the other particle is 1 billion light years away from us.
 Quantum Entanglement states that as soon as the state of the particle on the Earth is determined, the other particle a billion light years away has its state determined.
-So essentially, some sort of medium carried information between two particles much faster than light.
-In other words, information (that the particle on the Earth determined its state) somehow travelled much faster than the light here.
+So essentially, some sort of medium **carried information between two particles much faster than light**.
+In other words, information (that the particle on the Earth determined its state) somehow travelled much faster than light here.

+Does "travelled faster than light" ring a bell for anyone?
+Correct, Einstein's Relativity Theory states that nothing can travel faster than light.
+No particles, no matter or energy can travel faster than light.
+But here what travelled was some form of **information**.
+Information travelled faster than light.

 This seems to suggest that the most fundamental building blocks of the universe are not particles, but information.
 If the world is a simulation, where it will certainly consist of information (similarly to how computer simulation in our world consists of 0’s and 1’s), it will explain this phenomenon for sure.